siemens/kas/docs/devguide.rst

 This project uses pip to manage the package.
 If you want to work on the project yourself you can create the necessary links via::

-    $ sudo pip3 install -e .
+    $ pip3 install --user -e .

-That will install a backlink /usr/bin/kas to this project.
+That will install a backlink ~/.local/bin/kas to this project.
 Now you are able to call it from anywhere.